A Survey on Open Information Extraction from Rule-based Model to Large Language Model: A Chronological Review of Mainstream Methods

-\textbf{Hierarchical Information.} Apart from labeled data, knowledge bases also benefit OpenIE by generating positive and negative instances.
-Datasets generated from distant supervision bring in spurious correlations \cite{Roth2013ASO,Jiang2018RevisitingDS,Chen2021DistantSF}. \citet{Fangchao2021ElementIF} conduct interventions derived by KB to entities and context separately to avoid spurious correlations of them to relation types.
+Apart from labeled data, \textbf{knowledge bases} also benefit {\openie} by generating positive and negative instances.
 OHRE \cite{Zhang2021OpenHR} proposes a top-down hierarchy expansion algorithm to cluster and label relation instances based on the distance between the KB hierarchical structure.
-In this way, clusters of existing relations are labeled clearly, and novel relations can be labeled as children relations of existing relation labels.
+Existing relations are labeled with KB elements, and novel relations are labeled as children relations of existing ones.
+Using a structured KB can determine the broad category of a cluster's relations, partially addressing cluster labeling issues.
+The KB structure can also define relation boundaries during clustering.
+However, errors in the KB can affect clustering accuracy, and building a high-quality KB still requires significant human effort.

+\textbf{A comparison of methods in {\orte}, {\orse}, and {\orc} settings} reveals the strengths of task-specific strategies in achieving top performance.
+In {\orte}, MacroIE excels with the highest F1 (54.8) on CaRB, leveraging maximal clique discovery, while SpanOIE leads on OIE16 and Re-OIE16 with F1 scores of 69.4 and 77.0.
+In {\orse}, DragonIE tops CaRB with an F1 of 55.1, due to its efficient formulation, while OIE@OIA dominates on OIE16 and Re-OIE16 by using multi-task learning.
+For {\orc}, CaPL outperforms others on FewRel and TACRED through high-quality pseudo-labels, with MatchPrompt as a strong second, driven by its prompt-based framework.